If you cannot find the information you need here, please contact AFP Recruitment.

 Police recruits at the AFP College undertake the Diploma of Public Safety (Policing).
 This Diploma is a combination of 14 competencies designed to give you the underpinning knowledge and the technical skills to perform the functions of a police officer.

 You will achieve a high level of theoretical knowledge and will be required to demonstrate the practical application of that knowledge by performing the functions of a police officer serving in the community.
-After completing your training and demonstrating the appropriate competencies in the workplace, you receive you will be sworn in as a Constable of Police and receive a Diploma in Policing.
+After completing your training and demonstrating the appropriate competencies in the workplace, you will be sworn in as a Constable of the AFP and receive a Diploma of Public Safety (Policing).

 Is the AFP College affiliated with a university?